pearlsal/postural_glm_hmm/readme.txt

-The code is in its first beta version.
+The code is in beta version.

 This package is aimed at bridging the postural pipeline of the Whitlock group with a state space model (ssm-> https://github.com/lindermanlab/ssm).
 It is under testing on Windows 10.

 The state space model is widely applicable in various sets of systems and contexts.
-One of its main features is being able to link neural activity with time-dependent predictors and highlight correlation among them.
+One of its main features is being able to link neural activity with time-dependent predictors and highlight correlation between them.
 Among other applications, this model can extend the Generalized Linear Model (GLM) introducing an arbitrary number of states, each representing a different set of GLM weights.
-The procedure of inference is carried out with a Bayesian approach (see "additional_details" document).
+The procedure of inference is carried out with a Bayesian approach.
 This technique implies the computation of the posterior probability per each time point.
 This quantity can be particularly useful in case the phenomenon we want to study is time-dependent.

 COMMANDS TO RUN:
 Install git on your machine using the link https://git-scm.com/download/win and following the instructions.
 Remember to install the second option in the Git setup ("Use Git from the Windows Command Prompt").